hansroh/skitai/README.rst

-Export API From Your Module Throught Skitai
+Export API From Your Module Through Skitai
 =============================================

 If your module need export API, include app in your module for Skitai.